dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 }Light;
 ```
 Same memory talk as the voxels and I am going to use the 4th member of color to store the light intensity.
 We can evaluate the light level based on the distance between the voxel and the light source.
-Add some attenuation and intensity and we have some light evaluated that we can store in that extra float4.
+Add some attenuation and intensity and we have some light evaluated that we can store in that extra float4 in our voxel.

 ```cpp
 float3 lightCell = floor(lights[i].pos.xyz);